WHAT IS THE WORKFORCE SYSTEM?

 Seven regional teams across the Berkshire, Pioneer Valley, Central, Northeast, Greater Boston, Cape & Islands, and Southeast regions have developed regional labor market blueprints that are now used to inform policy-making and investments targeted at strengthening the Massachusetts economy.
 You can access those blueprints here.

 Developed by the Exec.
-Office of Labor and Workforce Development, these tools were developed to support regions in updating the labor market information in their blueprints and in doing deeper dives in the data for regional planning efforts.
+Office of Labor and Workforce Development’s Department of Economic Research, these data visualizations are updated on a monthly basis to support regions in updating the labor market information in their blueprints and in doing deeper dives in the data for regional planning efforts.

 ReMAke 4.0 was an effort funded by the Exec.
 Office of Housing and Economic Development to pilot a promotion and marketing campaign for the advanced manufacturing industry and associated careers.
 MassHire North Central and Central Region Workforce Boards led the effort and now additional regions are joining to make this a statewide campaign.

 The resources linked to on the left are on the National Association of Workforce Boards’ (NAWB) website.
 They detail the federal legislation that reauthorized the previous Workforce Investment Act (WIA) and outline how states should use their federal workforce funding in a coordinated way with partners, such as Adult Education and Vocational Rehabilitation.

 The federal 2014 Workforce Innovation and Opportunity Act (WIOA) requires that each state governor submit a WIOA State Plan, a four-year strategy document outlining the state’s workforce development system’s vision, including operational information for administration of programs funded by WIOA.
 Businesses and public agencies helped craft the latest state plan for the period 2020-2024.
 Click here to download and read the plan.